With inboxes groaning daily, is it a wise investment to hire an email copywriter? Well yes, more than ever actually.

 This is a rare situation, but it does highlight the importance of providing a clear brief.
 I can only work from the objectives you provide me with.
 I cannot mindread (yet).

-I’m used to clients being unsure of their requirements and will ask you many questions until it’s clear what you need.
+I’m used to clients being unsure of their requirements and will ask you many questions.
 Please take the time to check you are clear at this stage!

 Remember: you’re hiring an email copywriter to provide a skill.
 Whilst we always expect tweaks to suit your style, or to ensure your message is clear, do respect our ability to write your copy.
 It’s what you’re paying us for.

-Do you offer a discount for writing volume emails?
+Do you offer a discount for volume writing?

 If I write ten emails, it will take me ten times longer than writing one email.
 Discounts are not automatic in this industry.